-Professional medical herbalists are trained to deal with any disease condition which a person would normally visit their GP; from simple coughs, colds, or stomach upsets, to long-term problems such as rheumatism, arthritis, skin disorders, insomnia, asthma, hay fever, menstrual difficulties including conditions diagnosed as fibromyalgia, multiple sclerosis, Parkinson’s disease and so forth.
+Professional medical herbalists are trained to deal with any disease condition which a person would normally visit their GP; from simple coughs, colds, or stomach upsets, to long-term problems such as rheumatism, skin disorders, insomnia, asthma, hay fever, menstrual difficulties including conditions diagnosed as fibromyalgia, multiple sclerosis, Parkinson’s disease and so forth.

 There is no limit to the ways in which a herbal practitioner can help a patient back to health.

 All it takes is a serious commitment to getting well.
 The Herbal Clinic in Swansea will guide you to that effect.